rodrigodadam/weather-app-cli/README.md

 - Input validation:
   - This webapp has a REGEX input validation before the input data goes to api_request to avoid code injection.
-  - If you try insert any special characters or number you'll see a error message informing about the problem.
+  - If you try to insert any special characters or number you'll see a error message informing about the problem.
   - The webapp will restart until you insert the correct data.

 ![REGEX](https://github.com/rodrigodadam/weather-app-cli/blob/main/images/structure/regex.png)

 - City and Country Validation:
-  - If you insert a wrong city name you'll se a message error informing that your inserted information (city name) is wrong or you have input wrong country code or the city do not match with the country informed.
+  - If you insert a wrong city name you'll se a message error informing that your inserted information (city name) is wrong or you have input wrong country code or the city does not match with the country informed.

 ![Wrong City Name](https://github.com/rodrigodadam/weather-app-cli/blob/main/images/structure/wrongcityinput.png)

 - Country Code Validation:
-  - If you try insert a country code with more them 2 characters the system will give the exatly message error.
+  - If you try to insert a country code with more than 2 characters the system will give the exact message error.
   - The webapp will restart until the correct data be inserted.

 ![Country](https://github.com/rodrigodadam/weather-app-cli/blob/main/images/structure/countryerror.png)